 How can this issue be addressed?

-There have been calls from various organisations for the Government to take action and tackle the issue of the pensions gender pay gap.
-For example, trade union, Prospect, have called for:
+There have been calls from various organisations for the Government to take action and tackle the issue of the pension gender pay gap.
+For example, trade union, Prospect, has called for:

 - Reform of automatic enrolment from the earliest possible date